-Associate in Science - SCI.AS
+Associate in Science - SCLAS

 The Associate in Science degree is designed to complete the lower-division (freshman and sophomore) portion of a Bachelor of Science (BS) degree.
-The Associate in Science degree is ideally suited for students seeking a Bachelor of Science (B.S.) degree in areas such as business and education, among others
+The Associate in Science degree is ideally suited for students seeking a Bachelor of Science (B.S.) degree in areas such as science, technology, engineering, and mathematics, among others.